JuliaGraphs/MultilayerGraphs.jl/paper/paper.md

 Alternatively, it is possible to construct a `Multilayer(Di)Graph` making use of a graph generator-like signature allowing the user to set the degree distribution or the degree sequence and employs graph realisation methods such as the Havel-Hakimi algorithm for undirected graphs [@Hakimi1962] and the Kleitman-Wang algorithm for directed ones [@Kleitman1973].

 `Multilayer(Di)Graph`s structure may be represented via dedicated `WeightTensor`, `MetadataTensor` and `SupraWeightMatrix` structs, all of which support indexing with `MultilayerVertex`s.
 Once a `Multilayer(Di)Graph` has been instantiated, its layers and interlayers can be accessed as their properties.

-Finally, MultilayerGraphs.jl has been integrated within the [JuliaDynamics](https://github.com/JuliaDynamics) ecosystem so that any `Multilayer(Di)Graph` can be utilised as an argument to the `GraphSpace` constructor in Agents.jl [@Datseris2022].

 # Installation and Usage